julian-perge/SigilADay/README.md

 # SigilADay (except weekends, sometimes)

+**I will most likely not be adding anymore custom sigils as AllTheSigils has done a fantastic job of creating a BUNCH of sigils.**

+**I'm also working on [GrimoraMod](https://inscryption.thunderstore.io/package/Arackulele/GrimoraMod/) pretty much full time, so I'd appreciate if you go play it and provide good feedback!**

 Collection of custom sigils added to daily by Julian Perge.

 This was forked from Cyantist's [repo](https://github.com/ScottWilson0903/SigilADay/) as I wanted to make my own sigils that could be used in the [JSONCardLoader](https://github.com/MADH95/JSONLoaderPlugin)